chrisIsen/specify-docker/deployment.md

 of service providers (using your own hardware and/or a set of cloud IaaS providers).
 This can be automated, for example using the `docker-machine` - a tool which can be installed from
-<a href="https://github.com/docker/machine/releases" class="uri">https://github.com/docker/machine/releases</a>
+<https://github.com/docker/machine/releases> and be used to remotely
-and be used to remotely control Docker machines and swarms or clusters of nodes running Docker containers.
+control Docker machines and swarms or clusters of nodes running Docker containers.

 In this case, since the dockerized Specify installation runs nicely with all services running on a single VPS, there is in most cases probably no